Waiting for the Barbarians – ★★★★

 On 22 April 1519, Spaniard Don Hernán Cortés landed in Mexico, and on 13 August 1521, the Aztecs, one of the greatest civilisations of South America, fell.
 The Aztecs, a nation possessing an intricate culture and complex political organisation, were destroyed and plundered beyond all recognition.
 In this book, Mexican anthropologist Miguel León-Portilla aims to show the invasion of Mexico by the Spaniards in 1519 from the point of view of the native Aztecs.
 The non-fiction, translated from the Spanish by Lysander Kemp, compiles a number of first-hand account writings from indigenous people, giving the voice to the victims of this unprecedented encounter between two very distinct military powers and cultures.

-Continue reading “Review: The Broken Spears: The Aztec Account of the Conquest of Mexico by Miguel León-Portilla”
+Continue reading “Review: The Broken Spears by Miguel León-Portilla” →

 The Ladies’ Paradise [1883/1995] – ★★★★1/2